dmitrykosintsev/dtc-maths-helper/README.md

 ~~~
 git clone https://github.com/dmitrykosintsev/dtc-maths-helper
 ~~~
-2. Edit .env.template to include your OpenAI API Key (if you want to run the bot using ChatGPT)
+2. Edit .env.template to include your OpenAI API Key.
+By default, evaluation is done using GPT-4o-mini, though you can use any other model.
-3. Follow the steps specific for your machine
+3. Follow the steps below

 ### Linux
-1. Give executable permissions to the install.sh script.
-This script runs all steps for you.
+4. Give executable permissions to the install.sh script.
+This script runs all the steps for you.
 Run the command from the directory where the script is located:
 ~~~
 chmod +x install.sh
 ~~~
-2. Run the script and relax:
+5. Run the script and relax:
 ~~~
 ./install.sh
 ~~~
-3. After the script finishes with a success message, go to the section Running application
+6. After the script finishes with a success message, go to the section Running application

-4. If you do not wish to run unknown scripts from unknown sources (which means you are awesome!), you can simply go through the script step-by-step
+7. If you do not wish to run unknown scripts from unknown sources (which means you are awesome!), you can simply go through the script step-by-step

 ### Windows
 If you know how to run WSL, you should be able to install and run the app using the subsection for Linux.